Last month I got an email from a friend. After 6 months of hustle, she’s throwing in the towel. Why?

 - Did you decide to change mediums?

 Whatever the choice, make sure you can measure it.
+For example:

 - Changing a pricing model is easy: did you get more or less sales?
 How does that affect revenue and profit overall?
 What’s the reception from your target market.